uwplse/PUMPKIN-PATCH/README.md

 ```

 Minor note: .ml4 files don't appear to work with a lot of emacs OCaml plugins.
-You can run tuareg-mode manually on .ml4 files.
+In Emacs, you can run tuareg-mode and merlin-mode manually on .ml4 files.

 ## Contributors